miasmith81/miasmith81/README.md

 </p>

 <p align="center">
-Partner at <strong>StrayDog Syndications LLC</strong> and the <strong>Second Story Initiative</strong>—leveraging technology to bridge the "Digital Cliff" for justice-impacted individuals and create pathways to tech careers.
+Partner at <strong>StrayDog Syndications LLC</strong> and the <strong>Second Story Initiative</strong>—leveraging technology to bridge the "Digital Cliff" for justice-impacted individuals.
 </p>

 </div>